andrewfarm/msbcr/README.md

   * Drag to rotate the camera around the globe.
   * Use arrow keys to change the camera angle.
   * Use + and - to speed up/slow down the passage of time.
-  * Use esc to toggle between a stationary and geostationary viewpoint.
+  * Use esc to toggle between a heliostationary and geostationary viewpoint.
   * Use number keys to switch between rendering modes.
     * 1 - normal
     * 2 - HDR